sawyerwatts/Checklists/app.md

 - How well does each module isolate and abstract a design decision or implementation detail?
 - How's the locality of behavior?
+(This isn't true  modularity but it's still helpful to consider, esp when locality of behavior is flouted for true modularity).
 - Is it clear why something should or should not be added to a module?
 - Is the module's API small and clear?
 - Dependency analysis: what does this module depend on and what modules depend